Enos Mills: Montana and travels

-In 1902, Mills returned to Colorado and purchased the Longs Peak House near Estes Park from his cousin, Elkanah Lamb.
+Longs Peak Inn

+In 1902, Mills returned to Colorado and purchased the Longs Peak House, which he renamed Longs Peak Inn, near Estes Park, from Elkanah Lamb.
+It became a place of respite during the summers for publicists and writers, the intelligentsia of the country.
+Considered the Roycroft of the Rocky Mountains, some of the visitors promoted the creation of a national park in the Rockies.
+The inn was located at the beginning of a trail up Long's Peak.
+Like Lamb and his son Carlyle, Mills was as a professional guide who led increasing numbers of people up the mountain.
+Mills made the first winter ascent up the peak in 1903.
 Mills hired and trained nature guides there, who guided many people up Longs Peak and the surrounding area.
 His methods of nature interpretation are still taught to students in the field of interpretation.

 From 1902 to 1906, Mills was a Colorado State Snow Observer, a position in which he measured the snow depths to predict spring and summer runoff.
-Following this position, he served as government lecturer on forestry from 1907 to 1909.
+Following this position, he served as the United States government lecturer on forestry from 1907 to 1909.

 Naturalist and author

 Mills authored several articles and books on nature and Estes Park area, beginning in the first decade of the 20th century.
+Inspired by his trips in the wilderness, he wrote books, like Story of a Thousand Year Pine (1909).
+He wrote about the animals and their habitats, and the geology of the Rocky Mountains.
 His speeches generally focused on the lives of trees, forestry issues, preservation of natural lands, and the lives of wild animals.
 Often in his speeches and written articles he encouraged people of all ages to get outside and into nature.

-Mills continued to lecture and write books until his death in 1922.
+His photographs illustrated the articles that he wrote about Longs Peak.
+He also wrote poetry.
+He was appointed government lecturer by President Theodore Roosevelt.
+Mills lectured and wrote books throughout the rest of his life.
+He wrote 15 books.

 Rocky Mountain National Park

 Mills led the fight to preserve the area around Longs Peak as a national park, and used his speeches, his writing, and photography to lobby for the park.
 He wanted a park of about 1,000 square miles that would cover the area from Wyoming to Pikes Peak.
-Mills was aided by the Sierra Club, Daughters of the American Revolution, American Civic Association, the General Federation of Women's Clubs and especially, Freelan Oscar Stanley, founder of the Stanley Hotel.
+Mills was aided by the Sierra Club, Daughters of the American Revolution, American Civic Association, the General Federation of Women's Clubs and especially, Freelan Oscar Stanley (founder of the Stanley Hotel).
 President Woodrow Wilson signed into law the bill that made the Rocky Mountain National Park the tenth national park on January 26, 1915.
 It was 352.5 square miles.
-He was called the "Father of Rocky Mountain National Park" by the Denver Post.
+He was called the "Father of Rocky Mountain National Park" by several newspapers published reporting the passage and signing of the Rocky Mountain National Park Act in 1915, including the Denver Post.

+Marriage

+He married Esther Burnell on August 12, 1918 in Boulder County, Colorado.
+Their only child, Enda Mills, later Enda Mills Kiley, was born on April 27, 1919.